-Our Physical education curriculum enables children to develop and explore physical skills with increasing control and coordination.
-It encourages children to work and play with others in a range of group situations.
-It allows us to develop the way in which children perform skills, and apply rules and conventions, for different activities.
-PE can show children how to improve the quality and control of their performance.
-It helps teach children to recognise and describe how their bodies feel during exercise.
-At St Mary's we aim to develop the children's enjoyment of physical activity through creativity and imagination.
-Through PE we develop an understanding in children of how to succeed in a range of physical activities and we give children the tools to to evaluate their own success; providing specialist support where individual children have particular gifts or talents.
-Pupils are empowered to use their literacy, oracy and digital communication skills to purposefuly share and articulate their learning with others.
+- To enable children to develop and explore physical skills with increasing control and coordination - To encourage children to work and play with others in a range of group situations - To develop the way in which children perform skills, and apply rules and conventions, for different activities - To show children how to improve the quality and control of their performance - To teach children to recognise and describe how their bodies feel during exercise - To develop the children's enjoyment of physical activity through creativity and imagination - To develop an understanding in children of how to succeed in a range of physical activities. - To teach the children how to evaluate their own success; providing specialist support where individual children have particular gifts or talents.